nomemory/andreinc-site/_posts/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb.md

 ### Generating cars

 The various `Car` objects are generated using [mockneat](https://www.mockneat.com).
-If you never used the library before, I recommend you to give it a try and read the [tutorial](https://www.mockneat.com/tutorial/).
+If you have never used the library before, I recommend you to give it a try and read the [tutorial](https://www.mockneat.com/tutorial/).

-On short, mockneat is an arbitrary data-generator open-source library written in Java, that provides a simple but powerful (fluent) API that enables developers to create json, xml, csv and sql data programmatically.
+In short, mockneat is an arbitrary data-generator open-source library written in Java, that provides a simple but powerful (fluent) API that enables developers to create json, xml, csv and sql data programmatically.
 It can also act as a powerful Random substitute or a mocking library.

 Anyway, to generate the two lists `List<PersonalCar>` and `List<PoliceCar>`, the code is quite straightforward: